-A typical chess program contains three distinct elements: board description and move generation, tree searching/pruning, and position evaluation.
-Several good descriptions of the necessary tables and data structures to represent a chess board exist in readily available books [14,20] and articles [53,54].
-From these structures the move list for each position can be generated; but even so, there is no general agreement on the best or most efficient representation.
-Sometimes the function produces all the feasible moves at once, with the advantage that they may be sorted and tried in the most probable order of success.
+A typical chess program contains the following three distinct elements: Board description and move generation, tree searching/pruning, and position evaluation.
+Many people have based their first chess program on Larry Atkin's instructive Pascal-based model [52].
+Although several good proposals exist in readily available books [14, 20] and articles [53, 54], the most efficient way of representing all the tables and data structures necessary to describe a chess board is not yet known.
+From these tables the move list for each position can be generated.
+Sometimes the Generate function produces all the feasible moves at once, which has the advantage that the moves may be sorted to improve the probability of a cut-off.
 In small memory computers, on the other hand, the moves are produced one at a time.
-This saves space and may be quicker if an early move refutes the current line of play.
+This saves space and perhaps time whenever an early cut-off occurs.
 Since only limited sorting is possible (captures might be generated first) the searching efficiency is generally lower, however.
-Rather than re-address these issues, first-time builders of a chess program are well advised to follow Larry Atkin's excellent Pascal-based model [55].